 The Handmaid’s Tale- Margaret Atwood

 One of the strongest and most valuable themes and messages that is demonstrated in this narrative is the importance of freedom of values and humanity as a whole.
-This novel is seen as a somewhat warning by Margaret Atwood of what could be if we continue as we are.
-It is stating how the future may pan out if we don’t put an end to our ways.
+This novel is seen as a warning by Margaret Atwood of what could be if we continue as we are.
+It is stating how the future may pan out if we don’t end the ways we go about taking action to different situations.
+Ways, such as not regognising who has power and what this power has begun to do to women and how it treats them.
 If we don’t start reflecting on how society and humanity has begun to evolve then there will be vicious repercussions.
-“A mistake repeated more than once is a decision” this is the case in how humanity does not seem to learn from the mistakes it has created.
-In The Handmaid’s Tale written by Margaret Atwood, we are taken through the eyes of Offred, who is the protagonist of the novel.
-The Handmaid’s Tale focuses on a totalitarian theocratic regime that takes away power from women.
-In the republican society known as “Gilead” women no longer have any control, any freedom or any rights.
-They are denied to be who they used to be as well as being controlled and governed by men.
-Their identity has been forgotten and they are to live as nothing but a face, trying to steal back what was stolen from them.
+As said by Paulo Coelho “A mistake repeated more than once is a decision” this is the case in how humanity does not seem to learn from the mistakes it has created in the ways of religion.
+In ‘The Handmaid’s Tale’ written by Margaret Atwood, we are taken through the eyes of Offred, who is the protagonist of the novel.
+The Handmaid’s Tale focuses on a totalitarian theocratic regime in the current United States, that takes away power from women.
+In the republican society known as “Gilead” which is another dystopian fiction that is under total control of the government and distorts and corrupts biblical texts, women no longer have any control, any freedom or any rights.
+They are denied to be who they used to be as well as being controlled and governed by men who they belong to.
+Their identity has been forgotten and they are to live as nothing but a product, trying to steal back what was stolen from them.